mamathebula/Security-Group-Monitor/README.md

 ## Features

 ### Auto-Remediation
-When enabled, the Lambda function automatically revokes any ingress rule that allows traffic from 0.0.0.0/0 or ::/0.
-This happens in real-time within seconds of the rule being created.
+When enabled, Lambda automatically revokes any ingress rule allowing traffic from 0.0.0.0/0 or ::/0.
+Happens in real-time within seconds of the rule being created.

 ### Tag-Based Whitelisting
 Tag any security group with `Name=testing` (case-insensitive) to exclude it from monitoring and remediation.
-Useful for development and testing environments.

-If the `Name=testing` tag is removed from a whitelisted security group, the monitor will re-scan it and remediate any open rules.
+If the `Name=testing` tag is later removed, the monitor re-scans that security group and remediates any open rules.

 ### Initial Scan
-On deployment, the template can run an initial scan of all existing security groups in the account.
-This catches any pre-existing violations that were created before the monitor was deployed.
+On deployment, scans all existing security groups in the account using pagination.
+Catches pre-existing violations created before the monitor was deployed.

 ### Email Alerts
-All violations trigger email notifications via SNS.
+All violations trigger email notifications.
 Alerts include:
 - Security group ID and name
 - VPC ID
 - Open rules detected (protocol, ports, CIDR)